 There are two types of blood pressure monitors you can consider for use at home.
 They are:

-- Aneroid – These monitors have a cuff that you inflate and a dial gauge to read.
+Aneroid: These monitors have a cuff that you inflate and a dial gauge to read.
 While these types of monitors are inexpensive, they can be hard to read properly.
-They also should be adjusted, or calibrated at least once a year.
+They also should be adjusted or calibrated at least once a year.

-- Digital – Easy to use and read, most digital monitors can be used with one hand.
-They are sensitive to the movement of the body.
-Operated on batteries, these monitors can be a little more expensive.
+Digital: Easy to use and read.
+Most digital monitors can be used with one hand and are sensitive to the movement of the body.
+These monitors operate on batteries, which can make them a little more expensive.
+Melinda recommends talking to your provider to determine the best type of monitor for you to track and control your hypertension.

 It’s helpful to take readings at the same time of day each day – or however often your doctor recommends – and keep those readings in a log.